jxfuller1/PDF_differences_viewer/README.md

 # PDF Differences Viewer

-A native desktop application for comparing two PDF drawing revisions.
+This is native desktop application for comparing two PDF drawing revisions.
 It uses PyMuPDF, Pillow, and NumPy to rasterize, align, and classify drawing differences, then uses **PyQt6 `QGraphicsView`** to render the result.

-There is no Qt WebEngine, embedded browser, local web server, or browser profile.
+This is a rewrite inspired by [DrawingContrast](https://github.com/ayumilove/DrawingContrast), whose MIT license and attribution are reproduced in [NOTICE.md](NOTICE.md).

+This is rewritten to only use PyQt6, Pillow and numpy.
+It removes the QtWebEngine and OpenCV dependency from the original.
+This reduces the package size quite a bit.
+However, it is slightly slower in comparison to the original that uses OpenCV.

 ![Native viewer architecture](docs/native-viewer-architecture.svg)